PrincetonUniversity/hpc_beginning_workshop/README.md

 ## Authorship

 This guide was created by Ben Hicks.
-It has been extended and modified by Jonathan Halverson.
+It has been extended and modified by Jonathan Halverson and Gabe Perez-Giz.